hnguyenpham23/Toxic-Waste-Release-Sites/README.md

 From our analysis, we note three main findings which are noted below;

-*Most sites in Santa Clara County are located near the San Jose Airport and the bay edge.
+  * Most sites in Santa Clara County are located near the San Jose Airport and the bay edge.

-*There has not been a drastic change in the median property values in Santa Clara County from 2012 to 2022.
+  * There has not been a drastic change in the median property values in Santa Clara County from 2012 to 2022.

-*Despite 5 superfund sites in one of the census tracts, the median household income in 2022 was over $250,000.
+  * Despite 5 superfund sites in one of the census tracts, the median household income in 2022 was over $250,000.

-## Limitations and Conclusions
+## Conclusions and Next Steps

+As a next step, we would be accessing the timeline for past Superfund Sites that were cleaned up in Santa Clara County and compare property values of before/after it became a reuse site.
+We are also interested to take a closer look and analyse the other eight Bay Area Counties which include Contra Costa, Alameda, Solano, Sonoma, Napa, Marin, San Francisco and San Mateo.
+We believe insights gleaned from this study offer valuable guidance for various stakeholders, including policy makers, planners, designers, researchers, and city governments, particularly in the realms of health equity.

 ## References